the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 Last but not least there exists the `default` statement.
 It can be used for a few use cases:

 * to export and import a single functionality
-* to highlight the main functionality of the exported API
+* to highlight the main functionality of the exported API of a module
 * to have a fallback import functionality

 *file1.js*